 Other disadvantages should likewise be cautiously considered, such as mishaps at nuclear plants, massive contamination problems similar to what happened in Hanford Nuclear Reservation in Washington that contaminated the Columbia River, much constraint security risk due to vulnerability to terrorist attacks, and a nuclear meltdown that releases massive amounts of radiation causing cancer and other ailments and damage to our marine life resources.

-Obviously, the Philippine nuclear power plant initiative lacks wholistic preparedness.
+Obviously, the Philippine nuclear power plant initiative lacks holistic preparedness.

 While the objective of the proposed nuclear plant sounds appealing, the impact is still disturbing and uncomforting financially, economically, and most importantly in our well-being.